The MneExperiment Pipeline

 When selecting ICA components for multiple subject, a simple way to cycle

-through subjects is MneExperiment.next()
+through subjects is MneExperiment.next(), like:

 >>> e.make_ica_selection(epoch='epoch', decim=10)